 In December 2014, a timeline for transition to Phase 2 of BPCI was instituted.
 According to the timeline, every episode initiating organization, regardless of whether the Episode Initiator is directly bearing risk (as an Awardee) or is participating under an Awardee Convener, had to transition at least one Clinical Episode to Phase 2 by July 1, 2015 in order to remain in BPCI.
 The transition of all clinical episodes for all participants into Phase 2 was completed on September 30, 2015 at which point Phase 1 of BPCI ended.
 Phase 2 was previously scheduled to end after each participant completed a three year period of performance for each clinical episode entered into Phase 2.
 The BPCI initiative will be extended until September 30, 2018 for all BPCI Model 2, 3, and 4 Awardees that choose to sign an amendment extending their period of performance for all clinical episodes for up to 2 years.

-As of July 1, 2016, the BPCI initiative has 1448 participants in Phase 2 comprised of 305 Awardees and 1143 Episode Initiators.
-The breakdown of participants by provider type is as follows: acute care hospitals (360), skilled nursing facilities (658), physician group practices (262), home health agencies (97), and inpatient rehabilitation facilities (9).
-Some Awardees are not initiating episodes in BPCI and therefore are not included in the breakdown of participants by provider type.
+As of October 1, 2016, the BPCI initiative has 1403 participants in Phase 2 comprised of 297 Awardees and 1107 Episode Initiators.
+The breakdown of participants by provider type is as follows: acute care hospitals (354), skilled nursing facilities (642), physician group practices (257), home health agencies (81), inpatient rehabilitation facilities (9) and Long Term Care Hospitals (0).
+Some awardees are not initiating episodes in BPCI and therefore are not included in the breakdown of participants by provider type.

 Episodes of Care

 Model 1 Awardees participate in all MS-DRGs.
 For Models 2, 3 and 4, there are 48 clinical episodes that participants are able to choose from.
 Click "Read More" below to see the DRGs that are included in each episode.